-If you have an out-of-province or foreign driver’s licence, it will only be valid for the first 60 days from when you arrive in Ontario.
-After that, you're legally required to obtain an Ontario driver's licence from the Ministry of Transportation.
+An out-of-province or foreign driver’s licence is valid for only the first 60 days from when you arrive in Ontario.
+After that, you’re legally required to obtain an Ontario driver’s licence from the Ontario Ministry of Transportation (MTO).
 Failure to do so could result in a fine.

-How you go about getting an Ontario driver's licence depends on where you're coming from.
-Here's what you need to know.
+Here’s what you need to know about getting an Ontario driver’s licence — it differs depending on where you’re from.

 Obtaining a driver’s licence if you’re moving to Ontario from within Canada

-If you're moving to Ontario and have another provincial driver's licence, you can exchange your licence for a full G Ontario licence without any extra testing.
-You may be asked for an eye test to establish whether you can drive without glasses though.
+If you’re moving to Ontario from within Canada, you can exchange your out-of-province driver’s licence for an Ontario licence without extra testing.
+You may be asked for an eye test to establish whether you can drive without glasses.

-There are some exceptions to this rule: You must have had two or more years of driving experience with a full licence, and you must have had that driving experience in the last three years.
+There are some exceptions to this rule: you must have had two or more years of driving experience with a full licence and have had that driving experience in the last three years.
 If you have less than two years of experience with a full licence, you can acquire a G2 licence.
-You can then graduate to a full G licence by taking the G2 exit test.
+You can move through the graduated licensing system by getting a full G licence once you’ve completed the G2 exit test.

-If you had an out-of-province learner's permit, then you may only be eligible for a G1 learner's licence in Ontario and will have to undergo a G2 test and a G test to obtain a full licence.
-The Ministry of Transportation outlines how their system works for each select country on their website.
+If you had an out-of-province learner’s permit, then you may only be eligible for a G1 learner’s licence in Ontario and will have to undergo a G2 test and a G test to obtain a full licence.
+The Ministry of Transportation outlines how its system works for each select country on its website.